IKOR-GmbH/sip-framework/docs/core.md

       gauge: "sip.core.metrics.health"
 ```

-### Working with routes in runtime
+### Adapter lifecycle manipulation in runtime

+SIP Core provides a possibility to manipulate adapter lifecycle in runtime by controlling registered Camel routes.

-All routes with basic info can be listed by using the following URI:
+All registered routes with basic info can be listed by using the following URI:

 ```
 GET /actuator/adapter-routes